Hours of Operation:

 Q. Does DAWG allow adopters to foster the dog before deciding to adopt them to see if it will work out?

-A. We do not.
+A. On a case by case basis.
 We are empathetic to making sure the dog is right for your home and your family before making such a big decision!
 We would never send a dog home with someone who wasn’t ready to adopt them.
 Making sure it’s the best match it can be is what makes the process at DAWG longer than other shelters.
 Shelters that do same day adoptions, where you don’t have a relationship with the dog before you bring them home offer that as an option because they don’t offer the personalized training, and work that we do with our adopters before the adoption.
-We also offer personalized, free training and help after the adoption process if you’re having any issues at all.
+We also offer personalized help after the adoption process if you’re having any issues at all.
 If none of that works, and the dog is not a good match for you, we also take any DAWG dogs back anytime they need to.
+Once a DAWG dog, always a DAWG dog.

 Q. How often do you get new dogs?